michal-harish/graphstream/README.md

 ### Launching the application from IntelliJ

-For launching the application from within the IntelliJ runtime there are several starting points all which are located in the *test* source net.imagini.graphstream.Launchers.scala.
+For launching the application from within the IntelliJ runtime there are several starting points all which are located in the *test* source net.imagini.dxp.graphstream.Launchers.scala.
 The reason for test package is that many dependencies are provided and not available without hadoop/yarn environment but provided scope is available in the maven test phase:
 There are two components(see [architecture](#architecture) above) and each has 2 different launchers: